MV Mavi Marmara: Violent incident

-No humanitarian aid

-The Mavi Marmara was a passenger ship and did not carry any humanitarian aid, though other ships (four of the six in the convoy) did carry aid supplies.

-Israel said that they found knives, metal and wood sticks in the ship.
-The Ministry of Foreign Affairs informed, that the humanitarian aid found, was scattered and thrown onto piles and not packed properly for transport, i.e. on wooden bases, and some of the equipment was crushed by the weight in transit.
-Medicines had already expired, or expired soon after the unloading, and a large part of the equipment (shoes, clothing) was worn and second hand, sterile equipment was carelessly wrapped.

 Release and return home

-The Israeli government decided on July 23, 2010, to release the three ships of the Gaza Freedom flotilla, two of which had been moored at the Port of Haifa and the third at the Port of Ashdod since their interception.
+The Israeli government decided on July 23, 2010, to release the three ships of the Gaza Freedom Flotilla, two of which had been moored at the Port of Haifa and the third at the Port of Ashdod since their interception.
 Three Turkish tugboats were dispatched to bring the ships back to Turkey.
 The Mavi Marmara was towed by the Ocean Ergun in a two-day ride to the Port of Iskenderun, arriving an August 7, 2010.

 Nobody was permitted to board the Mavi Marmara due to investigations underway by the public prosecutor, but broken windows and bullet holes on the glass of the pilothouse were visible in pictures released.
 The IHH emblem on the ship's port side was painted over in white.
 According to Turkish news, forensic teams identified some 250 bullet holes in the ship, many of which they claim were painted or plastered over by Israel.
 The ship returned to Istanbul harbour on December 26, 2010, in a welcoming ceremony attended by thousands.